“high protein” vs “low protein”

-Conversely, people who are insulin sensitive may require less protein because they can use it more efficiently to build and repair muscle.
+Conversely, people who are insulin sensitive may require less protein because they can use it more effectively to build and repair muscle.

 Protein requires insulin to metabolise.
-Insulin also works to keep glycogen stored in the liver.
+We also require adequate insulin to keep glycogen stored in the liver.

-As shown in the charts below, an increase in protein in the diet typically forces out processed and refined carbohydrate and so decreases your insulin and glucose response to food.
-[You can check out the interactive Tableau version of these charts here.]
+As shown in the charts below, an increase in protein in the diet typically forces out processed and refined carbohydrate, and so decreases your insulin and glucose response to food.

-People with Type 1 diabetes don’t have enough insulin to metabolise protein and maintain healthy blood sugars at the same time and hence require exogenous insulin.
+People with Type 1 diabetes don’t have enough insulin to metabolise protein and maintain normal blood sugars at the same time and hence require exogenous insulin.

 People with hyperinsulinemia will often see their blood sugars decrease after a high protein meal as the insulin released to metabolise the protein also works to reduce their blood sugars.

 If you see your blood sugars rise after a high protein meal you may have inadequate insulin.
-IF you have an insulin insufficiency, you may need to learn to accurately dose with insulin for protein rather than avoiding protein.
+If there is an insulin insufficiency, you need to learn to accurately dose with insulin for protein rather than avoiding protein.

-However, the research into protein restriction and longevity is either theoretical or in worms in a petri dish where they grew more slowly when protein and/or energy was restricted.
-Free-living humans typically don’t manage to voluntarily restrict energy intake.
-We seem to have an inbuilt drive to protect ourselves from a loss of muscle mass, depression (note: good nutrition, especially amino acids is crucial to brain function) and loss of sex drive, and generally feeling cold and miserable.
+The research into protein restriction and longevity is either theoretical or in worms in a petri dish where they grew more slowly when protein and/or energy was restricted.

 Longevity research in monkeys suggests that energy restriction or at least a reduction in modern processed foods is beneficial.
 However, there is no research in mammals that demonstrates that protein restriction extends lifespan or health span.